 - Espeak (voice synthesizer with support for multiple languages, including Portuguese):

 I moved them to the laptop with the help of a USB stick and installed each one using the three basic commands "./configure", "make" and "make install".
 So, I was finally able to use the terminal and do things myself, without visual assistance.

 Living a little in the Slackware world was enough to find out that using the "three basic commands" is not the most convenient way to install (and uninstall) applications.
 I learned about SlackBuilds, scripts for compiling programs and generating Slack packages, easily managed by the distro's tools.
 I took a basic SlackBuild, the one that compiles the GLib library, plus some others from this repository

-and used them as a basis for compiling the latest version of Orca and its dependencies.
+and used them as a base for compiling the latest version of Orca and its dependencies.

 After much trial and error, I managed to install Orca.
 I put it to speak and it said: "Welcome to Orca." ... ... .....
 And nothing else.
 "What?
 Why?
 Is it because it isn't Gnome?
-No, it can't be, so I ran away from it the whole time and now it comes to this...
-Doesn't it have another way?
+No, it can't be, so I ran away from GNOME the whole time and now it comes to this... isn't there another way?
 And will I really have to install it?"

 Soon the answer came.
 I found another attempt at an accessible distro, the new version of Knoppix with a collection of accessibility related software, called "ADRIANE" (Audio Desktop Reference Implementation and Networking Environment)

 I downloaded and tested it.
 It's version of ALSA was a little old and sound didn't work on my PC because of the soundcard, but it worked like a charm on the laptop.
 The distro had a text-based interface (console/text-mode), with menus using Dialog and a console screen reader.
 It even had an option to run a graphical interface, with Orca as screen reader, Firefox, OpenOffice and LXDE

 as desktop.
 It worked like a charm and without Gnome!